Taylor Heinicke Player Prop Bets for NFL Week 8 | Washington vs. Denver 10/31/2021

 Season Stats

-- He's added 222 rushing yards on 35 carries and one rushing touchdown, averaging 31.7 yards per game.
+- He has tacked on 222 rushing yards on 35 carries with one touchdown, averaging 31.7 yards per game.

-- The Football Team, who rank 19th in the NFL in points scored, have attempted a pass 56.8% of the time while running the football 43.2% of the time.
+- The Football Team have thrown the football in 56.8% of their plays from scrimmage this year while running the ball 43.2% of the time.
+This offensive attack ranks 19th in the NFL in points scored.

-- Heinicke has thrown 24 passes in the red zone this season, 46.2% of his team's red zone plays.
+- Heinicke accounts for 46.2% of his team's red zone plays, with 24 of his 235 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Heinicke's matchup with the Broncos.